anlthms/neon-old/README.md

 ## Installation ##

     # get the latest source
-    git clone git@192.168.20.2:algorithms/mylearn.git mylearn
+    git clone git@192.168.20.2:algorithms/neon.git neon
-    cd mylearn
+    cd neon

     # build the package, install in your python package path via either:
     make install
     # or:
     pip install .

-    # import mylearn into your app, and you are good to go
+    # import neon into your app, and you are good to go

 ### Required Dependencies ###